 The bonus pay gap is the percentage difference between annual bonus payments made to women and men in an organisation.
-The overall mean bonus pay gap, again inclusive of partners, is 43.2% in favour of men and the median is 25.9% in favour of men.
-The overall mean and median bonus gap across the firm has reduced for the third consecutive year.
-Again it's important to break the figures down further to gain a better understanding of what the figures show
+The overall mean bonus pay gap, again inclusive of partners, is 45.7% in favour of men and the median is 43.9% in favour of men.
+Again it's important to break the figures down further to gain a better understanding of what the figures show.